Skip to main content Skip to footer

 The majority of these projects are selected via targeted funding programs following a range of open, competitive expressions of interest processes.
 Infrastructure NSW works closely with a range of NSW Government agencies which administer these programs, before making recommendations to the Treasurer for the use of Restart NSW funding.

-As at April 2023, the NSW Government has provided Restart NSW funding to more than 817 local projects, for a total of $2.47 billion.
-Nearly 550 projects are now complete, and a further 267 are in various stages of delivery.
+As of June 2024, the NSW Government has provided Restart NSW funding to more than 817 local projects, for a total of $2.47 billion.
+Nearly 660 projects are now complete or closed, and a further 157 are in various stages of delivery.

 In early 2021, Infrastructure NSW undertook a review to assess projects delivered through the early Restart submission-based grant program rounds.
 The review was to test whether they have met the terms of the funding.